 This option is perfect for international graduates with a job offer to gain work experience and eventually apply for permanent residence in Canada.

-International students can eventually enter the federal Express Entry system and apply for an economic immigration program they are eligible for like the Federal Skilled Worker Program (FSWP) or the Federal Skilled Trades Program (FSTP) or the CEC.
+International students can eventually enter the federal Express Entry system and apply for an economic immigration program they are eligible for such as the Federal Skilled Worker Program (FSWP), the Federal Skilled Trades Program (FSTP) or the CEC.

 Quebec Experience Class (PEQ):